 This is the most straightforward method.
 Here, a service or website will block traffic that originates from known VPN IP addresses.
 Sites and services often have an updated blocklist of IP addresses; if they detect that you're using one, you won't get access.

 You can overcome this by using a VPN that frequently rotates IP addresses, like ExpressVPN.
-Alternatively, try switching servers or using a dedicated IP address, or
+Another solution is getting a dedicated IP that only belongs to you; this helps you avoid blocklisting due to someone else’s activities.

 2. Port blocking

 VPN traffic often uses specific ports.
 By blocking or throttling these ports, VPNs can be rendered useless.
-For example, they might block port 1194 for OpenVPN or port 1723 for PPTP.
-Switch to a different security protocol to bypass the blocked ports and establish a smooth VPN connection.
+For example, a website might block port 1194 for OpenVPN or port 1723 for PPTP.
+Premium VPNs often offer multiple security protocols and configuration options, so you can bypass port blocking by simply switching to a different port from your VPN’s protocol settings.

 3. Deep Packet Inspection (DPI)